The trauma bond is a survival mechanism that takes over the way in which a victim relates to an abusive situation.

 The narcissistic abuser will never value or acknowledge what you do.
 They judge you as they are and because they lack self-esteem, nothing is ever good enough.
 They constantly seek control because they have no control over themselves.

-He took control of everything in our marriage.
+He took control of everything in our relationship.

 All the decisions were made according to what impact they would have one him – his needs, his thoughts and his feelings.
 This included what I could and could not wear.